py2ai/py2ai.github.io/_posts/2020-9-01-Socket-programming-and-openc.md

 ```
 ifconfig
 ```
-The require IP address will be for Wifi LAN (inet)
+The required IP address will be for Wifi LAN (inet)

 ### Windows OS users